jejjohnson/research_journal/docs/appendix/similarity/rv.md

 So what does this mean?
 Well, either method is fine.
 But you should probably choose one depending upon the computational resources available.
 For example, if you have more samples than features, then choose the feature space representation.
 On the other hand, if you have more features than samples, then choose the sample space representation.

+!!! warning "Linear Only"
-!> **Linear Only** This method only works for the linear case.
+    This method only works for the linear case.
 There are some nonlinear transformations (called kernels) that one can use, but those will yield different values between feature space and sample space.

 ## Extensions